ibm-cloud-docs/containers/cs_clusters.md

 4. Review the worker node flavors that are available in that zone.
 The worker flavor specifies the virtual or physical compute hosts that are available to each worker node.
   - **Virtual**: Billed hourly, virtual machines are provisioned on shared or dedicated hardware.
   - **Physical**: Billed monthly, bare metal servers are provisioned manually by IBM Cloud infrastructure after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
-  - **Machine types**: To decide what machine type to deploy, review the core, memory, and storage combinations of the [available worker node hardware](/docs/containers?topic=containers-planning_worker_nodes#shared_dedicated_node).
-After you create your cluster, you can add different physical or virtual machine types by [adding a worker pool](/docs/containers?topic=containers-add_workers#add_pool).
+  - **flavors**: To decide what flavor to deploy, review the core, memory, and storage combinations of the [available worker node hardware](/docs/containers?topic=containers-planning_worker_nodes#shared_dedicated_node).
+After you create your cluster, you can add different physical or virtual flavors by [adding a worker pool](/docs/containers?topic=containers-add_workers#add_pool).

      Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
      {:tip}

   ```
-  ibmcloud ks machine-types --zone <zone>
+  ibmcloud ks flavors --zone <zone>
   ```
   {: pre}